denten-books/plain-text/0-intro.md

 meaningful information.
 In exile, "everything is unusual," Flusser wrote [@flusser_freedom_2003, 81].
 The migrant experiences the world as an ex-perience [*er-fahrung*], or literally a driving out.
-Discovery, he concluded "begins as soon as the blanket is pulled away," where the familiar objects can pass into view again [@flusser_freedom_2003, 82-3].
+Discovery, he concluded "begins as soon as the blanket is pulled away," where familiar objects can pass into view again [@flusser_freedom_2003, 82-3].

 One could write, to take a simple example, "a field of study," without much